 Whether the Warham name comes from the Dorset town of Wareham originally or is a Norman family name that in fact gave its name to the town is unclear.
-Given though that the town name of Wareham seems to derive from the Anglo-Saxon the latter is unlikely.
+However given that the town name of Wareham seems to derive from the Anglo-Saxon the latter is unlikely.

 I also think it unlikely that my labouring family of Warehams from the north of Dorset connect to the gentrified Tudor Warhams of Osmington.
-I have no reason at the moment to believe that Jonathan born in about 1700 was of any higher social class than a farm labourer and so the gap in social status to bridge in that century from Lords of the Manor is significant.
+I have no reason at the moment to believe that Jonathan born in about 1700 was of any higher social class than a farm labourer and so the gap in social status to bridge in that century from Lords of the Manor is significant, even allowing for a bit of ill fortunate for a junior branch.